-2. Short term ot CPU scheduler: It is responsible for selecting one process from ready state for scheduling it on the running state.
-Note: Short term scheduler only selects the process to schedule it doesn’t load the process on running.
+- Short term or CPU scheduler: It is responsible for selecting one process from ready state for scheduling it on the running state.
+Note: Short-term scheduler only selects the process to schedule it doesn’t load the process on running.

-Dispatcher is responsible for loading the selected process by Short Term scheduler on the CPU (Ready to Running State) Context switching is done by dispatcher only.
-A dispatcher does following:
+Dispatcher is responsible for loading the process selected by Short-term scheduler on the CPU (Ready to Running State) Context switching is done by dispatcher only.
+A dispatcher does the following:

-3. Medium term scheduler It is responsible for suspending and resuming the process.
+- Medium-term scheduler It is responsible for suspending and resuming the process.
 It mainly does swapping (moving processes from main memory to disk and vice versa).
 Swapping may be necessary to improve the process mix or because a change in memory requirements has overcommitted available memory, requiring memory to be freed up.